Primordial black hole formation for an anisotropic perfect fluid: Initial conditions and estimation of the threshold: Initial conditions: Anisotropic quasi-homogeneous solution

 \subsection{Equation of state with $g(r,t)=\rho^n(r,t)$}

 An alternative choice for the equation of state is \mbox{$g(r,t)=\rho^n(r,t)$} as suggested in~\cite{Raposo:2018rjn}, motivated by physical considerations based on a microphysical description of the matter.
 This makes the EoS for $p_\mr$ and $p_\mt$ just a function of local thermodynamic quantities.
-However, one should then require that $\rho^n(D_r p_\mr)/R$ should vanish at least as $R\rightarrow 0$, in order to ensure a regular behaviour in the center ($R=0$).
+However because in \Eqs{MS-Equations} the anisotropic terms $(p_\mathrm{r}-p_\mathrm{t})$ are multiplied by $1/R$, one then needs to require that $\rho^n(D_r p_\mr)/R$ should vanish at least as $R\rightarrow 0$, in order to ensure a regular behaviour in the center ($R=0$).